-Take-out is at an area of channelization just downstream of 45th Street.
+The best take-out now a bit downstream of where we used to take out.
 Large rock rubble lines the channel, making footing treacherous.
 At higher boatable waterlevels, most of the rock will be covered, allowing you to float over them to take out on the paved approach to the river.
 However, be aware of foot entrapment concerns if out of your boat but still in the water in this area.
 These rocks will make exit from the river awkward when the water level is lower, and you will have to carry out across those rocks.
 Watch your footing!CAUTION: It is most strongly recommended not to proceed beyond listed takeout.
 The river becomes a walled-in ditch, having virtually no eddies for the next mile until reaching the parking lots at Miller Park (Milwaukee Brewers' baseball stadium).
 While there may be a couple playable waves (or potentially mildly interesting features, notably under both railroad trestle/crossings), in general it is just a featureless flush.
 Additionally, virtually right at the listed take-out is one of the sites for CSO (Combined Sewer Overflow) dumping into the river, and high water means strong likelihood of CSO affecting the river downstream.At times of heavy rains, CSO may affect this reach below Honey Creek / 70th Street.
 MMSD (Milwaukee Metropolitan Sewerage District) updates their website (supposedly every five minutes!) with information regarding the deep tunnel and various processing sites, as well as with information regarding any CSO which happens in the system.
 Check it out at: MMSD 'Weather Center'.
 It should be noted, however, that water quality suffers heavy fecal coliform loads even absent a CSO.
 Best explanations seem to be contamination from Underwood Creek (and the Milwaukee Zoo), Honey Creek (especially during/after state Fair in early August, as it runs beneath the fairgrounds), as well as pet wastes (dog feces) throughout it's watershed.

 Additional important and useful information may be found in the "Flow Info" tab.